dalpengholic/Simple_Login_Data_Pipeline/README.md

 ### Risk assessment
 - Possible tools
   - Prometheus + Grafana: One of most popular visualization stack.
+Less experience of installation and operation.
-  - Elastic + Kibana: One of well known stack for search anddata visualization.
+  - Elasticsearch + Kibana: One of well known stack for search and data visualization.
-  - I decided to use Elastic + Kibana because I have experience of installation and managaing Elasticsearch and Kibana.
+  - Elasticsearch + Kibana stack is selected to reduce additional learning time and focus on adding visulaization function to the whole pipeline.
 - Version selection of Elasticsearch and Kibana:
-  - Having experience only version 8 having default SSL, which means a client of Elasticsearch should be configured correctly to communicate with Elasticsearch
+  - Having experience only version 8 having default SSL, which means a client of Elasticsearch should be configured correctly to communicate with Elasticsearch.
-  - It could be easy to install and run version 7 of Elasticsearch in terms of integration, but a new docker-compose file should be written
+  - From integration point of view, installation and operation of version 7 of Elasticsearch could be easy due to the fact of no authentication needed, but a new docker-compose file should be written.
+  - Version 8 of Elasticsearch and Kibana is chosen.
+However, the cost of SSL configuration between spark and Elasticsearch should be payed.
-- Itegration with Spark and Elasticsearch: No previous experience on integration Spark as a Kafka consumer with Elasticsearch
+- Integration with Spark and Elasticsearch: No previous experience on integration Spark as a Kafka consumer with Elasticsearch

 ### Actions
 ### Results